PieceOfEarth/pieceofearth.github.io/_posts/2016-05-23-commune-is-real.md

 tags: admin
 ---

-The project, in it's current incarnation, began on the 23rd of May, 2016.
+The project, in its current incarnation, began on the 23rd of May, 2016.
 What had, until this point, been pipeline dreams and wistful conversation, became formalised for the first time with the formation of a Facebook group and a series of discussions between people from several friendship circles.